MAI-BEBI-POWDER-TEAM/SkillKu/README.md

 ## Description

 This app is created using Flutter 3.19.6 Stable, developed with clean MVC architecture.
-This app is using Scraped API of Google Job from SerpAPI for the job opening list and Firebase Realtime Database to fetch the course training list.
+This app uses Scraped API of Google Job from SerpAPI for the job opening list and Firebase Realtime Database to fetch the course training list.
 This app also implementing Firebase Authentication to delivers ease of access for the user login.

 Note: Currently this app isn't meant to accommodate job and course appliances, in this version, the app only to be meant as catalogues

 ## Getting Started
 ### 1. If you want to try this app by cloning this repository, please follow this instruction below:
 1. Clone the repository
 ```